BA in Biochemistry & Molecular Biology/MA in Biotechnology

 The MA in Biotechnology is not open to external applicants, but only to CAS students who are pursuing the BA in Biochemistry & Molecular Biology.
 Thus, it is available only as part of a BA/MA dual degree program in conjunction with the Graduate School of Arts & Sciences (GRS).
 The BA and MA are strictly co-terminal.
 BA/MA Program Applications are available at the Graduate School of Arts & Sciences Admissions Office (705 Commonwealth Avenue, Suite 112), or you may request an application be emailed to you by contacting email@example.com.
 The application for admission to the MA program must be completed by March 1 of the junior year in the BA program in BMB.
 Students must be in good standing and have a GPA of 3.0 or higher at the time of application.

 Course titles and full descriptions are located in the Courses portion of this bulletin.
 Unless otherwise noted, all required courses are 4 credit hours.

-The MA in Biotechnology requires the six courses listed below in addition to the 32 required courses for the BA in BMB:
+The MA portion in Biotechnology requires the six courses listed below in addition to the required courses for the BA in BMB: